wilmoore/nodejs-latest/readme.md

-nodejs-latest: NodeJS binary installer for *nix systems
+Behold the latest binary version of NodeJS
 ========================================================

-I'm lazy so when a new version of NodeJS comes out, I just install the latest binary with `nodejs-latest`.
-Yes, that is all this thing does.
+Find out the latest available version of NodeJS or install the binary.
+I quickly got tired of typing in the URL, locating the latest directly, downloading the tarball, extracting, and updating ${PATH}.
+Now, when a new version of NodeJS comes out (check with `nodejs-latest`), I install with `nodejs-latest -i`.

 How is this helpful